The Value Adjustment Board deadline to file a timely petition for Tax Year 2022 was on September 19th, 2022.

 - Claudette Pelletier

-The statutory deadline for filing a timely petition for the 2021 tax year was September 17th, 2021.
+The statutory deadline for filing a timely petition for the 2022 tax year is September 19th, 2022.

 In certain cases only a $5 filing fee per folio is required when joint petitions are filed by condominium associations, cooperatives and others.